 - a united Europe without dividing lines, with shared values embracing all countries, regions, peoples and citizens;

 - strong capacities of Member States towards good governance, rule of law and sustainable economic development for stability, social cohesion, security and prosperity.

 Functioning & Structure

-The CEI operates in a flexible manner to promote intergovernmental, inter-parliamentary and business cooperation.
+The CEI operates in a flexible and demand-driven manner to promote intergovernmental, inter-parliamentary and business cooperation.